cheminfo/nmrium-docs/docs/80_for-developers/20_using-nmrium.md

 ```

-The `file` attribute will contain the relative link to another JSON that describes the set of jcamp-dx to load.
+The `file` attribute will contain the relative link to an NMRium file (encodes as a JSON) that describes the set of jcamp-dx to load.
 It may also contain chemical structures.

 ```json
 {